 Me: You’re seriously asking me what a book called Free Will is about?

 Rory: Well you can’t judge a book by its cover.

 Fuck off, it’s not all about you.

 He doesn’t want you because you’re mean and evil.
 He wants me because I’m nice and sweet and pure.
 So fuck off! — Robin, in Once Bitten (Thanks, Helzibah!)

 Delicious irony from Airbrake.

-andrelopesmrx asked: hi mate,I found a patch of yours, posted 2 years back.
+andrelopesmrx said: hi mate,I found a patch of yours, posted 2 years back.
 I have the very same problem, I want 12bits lenght vhids to keep them aligned with vlan ids.
 Did you face some side effect using it?
 I wonder why it was not merged to the branch.
 Any information you could give us is very welcome.
 Thanks in advance!

 I’m pretty sure we backed it out, but I don’t remember whether that was because it crashed FreeBSD, or because it crashed adjacent switches.
 Sorry, I know that’s not very helpful.
 In the end, it was cheaper to give up and throw more firewall pairs at the problem.

 The problem with managers is that they’re totally disconnected from the everyday doing getting done.
 In a pinch, they wouldn’t be able to do it if they tried.
 They can only talk about doing it, because that’s the role they’ve had to play, for their boss who can’t talk about doing it at all.
 He can only talk about talking about doing it.
 The more abstract level.
 The work around the work around the work.
 Where the bets are made. — The Management Problem — Whitney Hess